vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 On every trade, liquidity fee should be collected immediately into an account for each liquidity provider (call it LP fee account).
 Each party will have an LP fee account on every market on which they committed liquidity by providing LP stake.

-This account is not accessible by liquidity providers until the fee is distributed to them according to the mechanism below.
+This account is not under control of the LP party (they cannot initiate transfers in or out of the account).
+The account is under control of the network and funds from this account will be transferred to the owning LP party according to the mechanism below.

 A network parameter `market.liquidity.providers.fee.distributionTimeStep` will control how often fees are distributed from the LP fee account.
 Starting with the end of the opening auction the clock starts ticking and then rings every time `market.liquidity.providers.fee.distributionTimeStep` has passed.
 Every time this happens the fees are transferred to the liquidity provider's margin account for the market.
 If `market.liquidity.providers.fee.distributionTimeStep` is set to `0` then the fees are distributed either immediately upon collection or at then end of a block.